AndroidNextdoor/aws-kickstarter/README.md

 ## A Professional KickStarter for DevOps Engineers and Software Developers

 ## Roles Created
 - **DevOpsAdmin** - **_Use this role sparingly and wisely!_** The Highest Privileges are granted to this role.
-This role should be kept unassigned until a scenario arises that it is needed.
-It CAN be used to run commands via cli without the need for additional MFA info.
+DevOpsAdmin should be kept unassigned until a scenario arises that it is needed.
+DevOpsAdmin _CAN_ be used to run commands via cli without the need for additional MFA info.
 - **DevOps** - **_Use this role sparingly and wisely!_** The Highest Privileges are granted to this role.
-It CANNOT be used to run commands via cli without the need for additional MFA info.
+DevOps _CANNOT_ be used to run commands via cli without the need for additional MFA info.
 - **PowerUser** - Standard Developer Privileges are granted to this role.
-This role is limited and cannot delete many resources.
-It CAN be used to run commands via cli without the need for additional MFA info.
+PowerUser is limited and cannot delete many resources.
+PowerUser _CAN_ be used to run commands via cli without the need for additional MFA info.
 - **Developer** - Standard Developer Privileges are granted to this role.
-This role is limited and cannot delete many resources.
-It CANNOT be used to run commands via cli without the need for additional MFA info.
+Developer is limited and cannot delete many resources.
+Developer _CANNOT_ be used to run commands via cli without the need for additional MFA info.
 - **Pipeline** - Scoped Pipeline Privileges are granted to this role.
 Service users should not have aws console access.
-It CAN be used to run commands via cli without the need for additional MFA info.
+Pipeline _CAN_ be used to run commands via cli without the need for additional MFA info.
 - **Owner** - Role has access to billing and has full permissions to update and modify billing related functions.
 Users with this role need to access content in the console.
 - **Billing** - Role has access to billing and has limited permissions to view billing related functions.
 Users with this role need to access content in the console.